Google hires Sony’s PlayStation VR guru and Magic Lab head Richard Marks (updated)

-Google has hired Richard Marks, a former senior research engineer who helped created Sony’s PlayStation VR virtual reality headset and its PlayStation Move controllers, GamesBeat has learned.
+Google has hired Richard Marks, a former senior research engineer who helped create Sony’s PlayStation VR virtual reality headset and its PlayStation Move controllers, GamesBeat has learned.

 If there’s any sign that Google is up to something in the gaming business, the hiring of Marks is a big clue.
 In January 2018, Google hired Phil Harrison, the former head of Sony’s game research and development and worldwide studios, as a vice president and general manager.